ahma0942/PHPDbLib/README.md

 - Conditioning with any type of AND & OR complexity
 - Data being returned as a multidimensional associative array

-All that, while keeping performance on the top, by creating a tree-structure of the database and saved to a file to prevent overhead
+All that, while keeping performance on the top, by creating a tree-structure of the database and saved to a file

 ### Examples:
 Consider the following tables: